Skip to main content

 You may see adjustments that you cannot delete.
 These are auto-adjustments for income tax that Fathom created as part of the company's forecast.
 If you would like to remove these adjustments, then you can turn off auto-adjustments in forecasting.

-To troubleshoot differences in results between Fathom and your accounting system is to ensure you are viewing your data consistently on a cash or accrual basis.
+To troubleshoot differences in results between Fathom and your accounting system, you need to ensure you are viewing your data consistently on a cash or accrual basis.

 Example: You’ve set up the company as 'Accrual' method in your accounting system (Xero, QuickBooks, MYOB), but you are viewing the Profit and Loss in the 'Cash' method.
 Fathom will pull in the accrual data, but you will be comparing it to the cash accounting method Profit and Loss.